microsoft/tilecode/language.md

 ### Sprite Witnesses

 If a tile predicate has a non-empty Include set that contains only sprite kinds then the associated tile must contain a sprite if that predicate evaluates to true on a state.
 We call such a sprite a **sprite witness**, as it witnesses the truth of the predicate.
 Sprite witnesses are TileCode's form of variable binding.
 Sprite witnesses are displayed in the column to the right of the **Do** keyword, as discussed further below.
+If there is no sprite witness, an empty circle is shown instead.
 Note that the Include' set does not bind a sprite witness.
 The four tiles adjacent to the center tile also may have sprite witnesses.

 ### Correspondence Between When and Do Sections